-Although this may seem a bit weird and funny, this method will help you in memorizing the stuff better.
+Although this may seem a bit weird and funny, this method will help you to improve memory overall.

-This is a useful technique to help you stay sharp in many everyday scenarios like remembering shopping lists.
-This is a visualization and association technique where you associate meanings to visual imagery.
+This is a useful technique to help you stay sharp in many everyday scenarios, like remembering shopping lists.
+This is a visualization and association technique where you associate meaning to visual imagery.
 However, it is important to ensure that the images stored in your mind are as vivid as possible.

-You can link all these countries in the form of a story.
+You can link all these countries in the form of a story to improve memory.
 An AVON lady is looking for a house.
 She is sweating and thirsty due to high SUMMER (Somerset).
-In the way, she came across a giant CORN (Cornwall), but it is about to WILT (Wiltshire) in the heart.
-She reaches the house and knocks on the DOOR (Dorset), which is attended by the DEVIL (Devon).
+Along the way, she came across a giant CORN (Cornwall), but it is about to WILT (Wiltshire), etc.

 Very few people bother to remember phone numbers by heart nowadays.
 But what if you lose your contacts and need a way to recollect those long numbers?
 This memory technique will be handy in those situations.

 Chunking is basically breaking down the information into smaller pieces that are easy to remember.
-Start with a small number say 379372518.
+Start with a small number, say 379372518.
 Break it to three chunks 378 372 518.
-This will help you remember better.
 Improve your skills every day by trying to remember more numbers this way.

 6. Write It Down

-Writing activates your brain cells and stimulates your reticular activating system (RAS).
-So whenever you are trying to learn something, try writing it down.
+Writing stimulates your reticular activating system (RAS).
+So whenever you are trying to learn something and improve memory, try writing it down.
 Review what you have written and test yourself.

 You can also hand draw memory maps to further develop your memorization power.